thorirhrafn/rlhf_domar/README.md

 # rlhf_domar

-Reinforcement learning from human feedback
+Reinforcement learning from human feedback for NLP
-\\Natural language processing